Stinson’s Venerable “Flying Jeep”

 Exactly 3,590 Sentinels were delivered under contract by the end of World War II and another 35 to 40 more planes were finished and sold on the civilian market in 1946 and 1947.
 Altogether, six sub-models were manufactured in two basic styles.
 The original configuration, shown above, featured a wrap-around “greenhouse” that was designed with artillery spotting in mind.
 Exactly 1,813 of these “observer” type airplanes were produced under the Army designation L-5, Navy designation OY-1 and RAF name Sentinel I .

-A substantial factory modification of the fuselage was implemented in early 1944, featuring a large two-piece rear door allowing a stretcher-bound patient or 250 ponds of cargo to be quickly loaded.
+A substantial factory modification of the fuselage was implemented in early 1944, featuring a large two-piece rear door allowing a stretcher-bound patient or 250 pounds of cargo to be quickly loaded.
 The ambulance / cargo version pictured below was produced in five variations including 712 L-5B’s, 200 L-5C’s, 500 L-5E’s, 250 L-5E-1’s, and 115 L-5G’s.
 The expanded utility provided by the cavernous, box-like fuselage was particularly useful in the campaigns fought on Okinawa, Iwo Jima, in the Philippine Islands and in the Chine-Burma-India theater.
-However, the more restricted view toward the rear made it less desireable for artillery spotting and more vulnerable to hostile aircraft approaching from below and to the rear.
+However, the more restricted view toward the rear made it less desirable for artillery spotting and more vulnerable to hostile aircraft approaching from below and to the rear.
 To mitigate that possibility in some combat zones, flying at tree-top level was common practice.

 The first production L-5B, christened Sentinel II by the British, rolled off the assembly line in June 1944.
-The C-model came along in January 1945 and included a mount for a K-20 aerial camera.
+The C-model came along in January 1945 and included a mount for a K-20 aerial camera (cameras were not delivered with the planes).
 The E-model premiered in February of 1945 and saw the addition of manually drooping ailerons for improved low-speed handling and slightly shorter takeoffs and landings.
 The L-5E-1 received larger wheels and tires starting in late May that aided in operations on soft ground.
 Appearing in July 1945, the L-5G featured a 24-volt electrical system that standardized it with most other military planes.
 All the previous models had been fitted with 12-volt electrical systems.
 The G-model also had an improved carburetor and air induction system that increased the engine output from 185 to 190 hp while reducing fuel consumption by an average 1.5 gallons per hour.
 None of the L-5G’s (called OY-2’s by the Navy) entered service before the war ended, but six years later a number of them served in the Korean conflict.

 EVALUATION

 The L-5 held some distinct advantages.
 It could climb at a sustained high angle of attack and virtually hang on it’s 7-foot propeller in slow flight without stalling.
 With its big slotted flaps lowered 45 degrees it could drop over an obstacle into a short strip in an impressively steep power approach without having to side-slip.
 On a dry, packed surface, its hydraulic brakes allowed the L-5 to stop in as little as 150 feet with no headwind.
 These are some of the capabilities that gave the L-5 its legendary but somewhat over-rated notoriety as a STOL airplane.
-While its short field performance couldn’t compare to the utterly amazing Stinson O-49 / L-1 that it replaced (the production of which was ended in 1942 and later much regretted by many), the Sentinel was deemed an acceptable alternative to larger, far more expensive and more complicated no-compromise Vigilant.
-All things considered, the “Flying Jeep” exceeded expectations in its appointed role and its reputation as a reliable workhorse was well deserved.
+While its short field performance couldn’t compare to the utterly amazing Stinson O-49 / L-1 that it replaced (the production of which was ended in 1942 and later much regretted by many), the Sentinel was deemed an acceptable alternative to the much larger, far more expensive, and more complicated no-compromise Vigilant.

 © 2021 James H. Gray / SOPA